ConstGitSum/EventPulse/docs/ServerAPI.md

     * max_guests (int optional)
     * privacy (bool)
     * group_visibility (int): id in group table
-  * creates new event and returns that event object

 ##### PUT /api/events/:id
   * request body should be event object with properties above to update